stellar-deprecated/kelp/examples/walkthroughs/trader/sell.md

 - **AMOUNT**: specifies the order size in multiples of the Base Unit described above.
 This `AMOUNT` is multiplied by the `AMOUNT_OF_A_BASE` field to give the final amount.
 The amount for the quote asset is derived using this value and the computed price at the indicated `SPREAD` level.
 - **SPREAD**: represents the distance from center price as a percentage specified as a decimal number (0 < spread < 1.00).
 The bid/ask spread will be 2x what is specified at each level in the config.

-## Run the Trader Bot
+## Run Kelp

-Assuming your botConfig is called `traderConf.cfg` and your strategy config is called `sell.cfg`, you can run the `trader` bot with the following command:
+Assuming your botConfig is called `trader.cfg` and your strategy config is called `sell.cfg`, you can run `kelp`  with the following command:

 ```
-trader --botConf traderConf.cfg --stratType sell --stratConf sell.cfg
+kelp trade --botConf trader.cfg --stratType sell --stratConf sell.cfg
 ```

 If you want to use a different trading strategy, you can change the `stratType` and provide the relevant config file for your chosen strategy.

 # Next Steps

-After taking the steps above you should be able to run the `trader` bot using the [**sell strategy**](../../../trader/strategy/sell.go).
+After taking the steps above you should be able to run `kelp` using the [**sell strategy**](../../../plugins/sellStrategy.go).

-You can also play around with the configuration parameters of the [sample configuration file for the sell strategy](../../configs/trader/sample_sell.cfg), look at some of the other strategies that are available out-of-the-box or [dig into the code](../../../trader/strategy) and _create your own strategy_.
+You can also play around with the configuration parameters of the [sample configuration file for the sell strategy](../../configs/trader/sample_sell.cfg), look at some of the other strategies that are available out-of-the-box or dig into the code and _create your own strategy_.